 Figure 9.
 Illustration of the effects unlocked by our method.
-Topleft: rendering an image with rolling-shutter.
-Top-right : applying a strong lens distortion.
-Bottom : hybrid splatting / tracing rendering.
-Primary rays are splatted using our method while secondary rays are traced using 3DGRT [34].
-This hybrid formulation allows us to simulate refraction (left) and reflections (right).
+Top-left: rendering an image with rolling-shutter.
+Top-right: applying a strong lens distortion.
+Bottom: hybrid splatting / tracing rendering.
+Primary rays are splatted using our method while secondary rays are traced using 3DGRT [33].
+This is possible by our 3D consistent representation and permits to simulate refraction (left) and reflections (right).